Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Summary and conclusion

 \section{Summary and conclusion}

-In a nutshell, this work promotes the idea of using gravitational-induced spatial incoherence of the EM field radiated from distant objects, as a new approach to probe the inflationary Universe.
-We theoretically investigated the spatial coherence of the EM field emitted from distant objects interacting with the background of primordial gravitational waves which encode historical features of the expanding Universe in itself.
-It turns out that spatial correlation of the EM field, which in the absence of PGWs is simply governed by the van Citter-Zernike theorem, is modified by the presence of PGWs such that the transverse separation $d$ between two telescopes in the VLBI can not exceed a characteristic length-scale $\xi^{\text{ts}}(L,t)$ defined by Eq.~(\ref{4.35}), otherwise the interference vanishes.
-However, successful observation of the visibility pattern in VLBI experiments implies that $\xi^{\text{ts}}(z)$ must be larger than the projected baseline of the VLBI.
-A coherence criterion has been defined based on the van-Citter-Zernike theorem which relates the spatial coherence of the source, $d_{\text{coh}}$, to its angular size $\theta(z)$.
-We used the angular size-redshift relation $\theta-z$ of 120 radio AGNs located at redshift range $0.46 \leq z \leq 2.73$ to define the coherence parameter, $\alpha_{\text{coh}}(z) \equiv \log(\frac{2}{\theta(z)})$ (see Eq.~(\ref{5.5})), based on which the two-mode squeezed PGWs induced-incoherence can be constrained.
-It turns out that the coherence criteria $\alpha^{\text{ts}}(z) > \alpha_{\text{coh}}(z)$ exerts stringent upper bound on the tensor-to-scalar ratio, $\text{r}_{k_0} \lesssim 10^{-6.15}$.
-Hence, it is found that the present method can be used to put a constraint on specific inflationary model parameters.
-The aim of the present study is to highlight the capability of the interferometric methods, in particular the very long baseline interferometry technique, to put constraints on the inflationary Universe by means of gravitationally induced incoherence of the electromagnetic field.
-Altogether, VLBI method seems promising to be used as a new observatory to search for quantum features of spacetime.
+In a nutshell, this work promotes the idea of using gravitational-induced spatial incoherence of the EM field radiated from distant objects as a new approach to probe the quantum gravitational universe.
+We present a detailed formulation of the field theory of interaction between quantum GWs and an EM probe.
+As an application, we investigate the spatial coherence of the electromagnetic field emitted from distant objects interacting with the background of primordial gravitational waves, which encode historical features of the expanding universe in itself.
+It turns out that spatial correlation of the EM field, which in the absence of PGWs is simply governed by the van Citter-Zernike theorem, is modified by the presence of PGWs such that it blurs the visibility in an interferometric setup.
+However, successful observation of the visibility pattern in VLBI experiments implies that the incoherence induced by two-mode squeezed PGWs is so weak that it cannot ruin the van Citter-Zernike correlations.
+This is a direct consequence of the very weak interaction between GWs and an EM probe, despite the existence of a high graviton content in the two-mode squeezed PGWs.
+Nevertheless, the present method can be generalized to account for the effect established by primordial density fluctuations, which couple to the EM field more vigorously, on the phase correlations of the EM field.

+The aim of the present study is to highlight the capability of interferometric methods, in particular the very long baseline interferometry technique, to inquire about the primordial universe through the gravitationally induced phase change of the electromagnetic field.
+Altogether, the VLBI method seems promising for use as a new observatory to search for quantum features of spacetime.